 Reasonable accommodations will be granted to a student provided the accommodation does not substantially alter the fundamental nature of the academic class or program at MassachusettsMaritimeAcademy.
 For additional information, please call Dr. Fran Tishkevich, Disability Compliance Officer, at (508) 830-5000 x 2208 (Email: firstname.lastname@example.org).

 As you transition to the college level, the accommodation process changes.
 Accommodations that you received in high school may not be applicable in college.
 For example, academic coaching and organizational support arenotservices that are available at MMA.
+Unlike your high school, however, your postsecondary school is not required to provide FAPE (free appropriate public education).
+Rather, your postsecondary school is required to provide appropriate academic adjustments as necessary to ensure that it does not discriminate on the basis of disability.
 The table below may help clarify some of the differences between services provided in high school and those provided at college.

 Laws: IDEA & Section 504